 Eligibility for TDIU with Costochondritis

 • Standalone Claim: It may be challenging to qualify for TDIU if costochondritis is your only service-connected disability, unless it severely impairs your ability to work.
+You’ll need strong medical evidence and statements explaining the impact of your conditions.

 Get Help Appealing a Denied VA Claim for Costochondritis

+Make sure your symptoms line up with the rating they gave you.
 If the VA denies your claim or lowballs your rating, you have the right to appeal.
-Make sure your symptoms line up with the rating they gave you.

 Written by